ita-gnss-lab/ispectrum/README.md

 ## Provenance and ownership

-The `ispectrum` program itself is attributed in the bundled source and documentation to Charles Carrano of Boston College.
+The `ispectrum` program itself is attributed in the bundled source and documentation to Charles Carrano of Boston College, obtained from https://github.com/cu-sense-lab/gnss-scintillation-simulator/blob/master/matlab/Ispectrum/ispectrum-v1.1.zip.

 The main bundled references are: